id-tarzanych/countries/README.txt

  * A countries field.
  * Ability to add any additional Fields to a country.
  * Integration with Views, Token, Apache solr search and Feeds modules.
- * Numerious methods to handle and filter the data.
+ * Numerous methods to handle and filter the data.
  * A country FAPI element.

 Countries 7.x-2.x only
  * Entity API integration.
  * A countries field with continent filter.
  * New continent and continent code formatters
- * Integration with CountryIcons v2 with more features for less loc.
+ * Integration with CountryIcons v2 with more features for less LOC.

 New hooks for listening to country changes.
 * hook_country_insert()